 Film Submission Details:

-This Festival is for original films only (no "fan films"), and by submitting you agree that you are the owner or have the permission of the owner of the film submitted and all contents within.
+By submitting you agree that you are the owner or have the permission of the owner of the film submitted and all contents within, and that the film's copyright holder is granting permission for screening at the Halloween International Film Festival.

 There is no guarantee that your film submission will be selected for Festival screening.

-All film submissions will be pre-screened, a limited amount of which will be selected for in-competition Festival screenings, and notification will made by the Festival to the filmmaker that submitted through FilmFreeway via email provided by FilmFreeway.
+All film submissions will be pre-screened, a limited amount of which will be selected for Festival screenings, and notification will made by the Festival to the filmmaker that submitted through FilmFreeway via email provided by FilmFreeway.

 Requests for specific day and/or times for screenings will not be considered.